Decoding the Mystery: How Many kg in a Cup? A complete walkthrough

 - Temperature: Temperature affects density.
 Most substances expand slightly when heated, reducing their density and thus their weight per unit volume.
 This effect is usually minimal for small temperature variations in common cooking scenarios.

 - Moisture Content: The moisture content of a substance significantly alters its weight.
-For instance, dry flour will weigh less than flour with a high moisture content.
+Here's one way to look at it: dry flour will weigh less than flour with a high moisture content.

 Calculating Kilograms from Cups: A Step-by-Step Approach